Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Ethical Considerations

 \section{Ethical Considerations}

 We believe this work will have a positive broader impact by informing better moderation practices in online communities, as well as providing researchers with better tools to study community members' perceptions of moderators.
 As we only make use of public data, we believe our work has minimal risk to participants' privacy.
 As research has shown that some online community users are uncomfortable with their data being used for research, even when posted publicly \cite{Fiesler2018ParticipantPO}, we take further steps to reduce potential harms and misuse potential of our mod discourse dataset: we do not publish usernames or identifiable information, only predicted sentiment with regards to the moderators.
 We publish moderator timelines, including moderators' usernames, however these usernames are already publicly listed on communities' `about' pages.
 Upon publication of this dataset, we will provide affordances for users to have their data removed at their request.
-This study was approved by the University of Washington IRB under ID number STUDY00011457. { }
+We comply with relevant licenses for NLP models we use or modify.
+This study was approved by the University of Washington IRB under ID number STUDY00011457.